-Other triggers of food intoxication include toxic metals such as arsenic, lead, zinc and antimony.
-Even fungal toxins such as muscarinic (fly agaric) and amatoxin (amanita phalloides) lead to diarrhea, amongst other symptoms.
-Saxitoxins, which can be accumulated in steamed mussels and oysters, lead to a disease pattern that is called paralytic shellfish poisoning which results in nausea with vomiting and diarrhea with abdominal cramps.
+Other triggers of food intoxication include toxic metals such as arsenic, lead, zinc, and antimony.
+Even fungal toxins such as muscarinic (fly agaric) and amatoxin (Amanita phalloides) lead to diarrhea, amongst other symptoms.
+Saxitoxins, which can be accumulated in steamed mussels and oysters, leading to a disease pattern that is called paralytic shellfish poisoning which results in nausea with vomiting and diarrhea with abdominal cramps.

 Etiology of salmonellosis

-Different animals can be carriers of the salmonella pathogen, such as poultry, swine and reptiles; thus many foods such as eggs, meat, milk and mussels can be contaminated with salmonella.
-Even in case of an adequate hygiene by the slaughter staff, who is the chronic carrier of salmonella, salmonella enteritidis can be transferred to the meat.
+Different animals can be carriers of the salmonella pathogen, such as poultry, swine, and reptiles; thus many foods such as eggs, meat, milk, and mussels can be contaminated with salmonella.
+Even in the case of an adequate hygiene by the slaughter staff, who is the chronic carrier of salmonella, salmonella enteritidis can be transferred to the meat.
 In countries with inadequate treatment of water, the feces of infected animals can contaminate the drinking water and thus serve as a source of infection.

 Symptoms of salmonella enteritis

 In most cases, infection occurs in the warm season, especially among children and the elderly people.
 It is a matter of invasive gastroenteritis.
 Typical symptoms of salmonella enteritis are vomiting and diarrhea after an incubation period of a few hours up to seven days.
 Patients also develop a spasmodic abdominal pain.
 The duration of the disease is generally only for a few days.